 These are symptoms of types of acne that only a doctor can treat.
-A doctor who understands your skin type, or even better, has your skin type, can offer you insights into treatment and perform procedures that are simply not available over-the-counter or at a spa.
+A doctor who understands your skin type4, or even better, has your skin type, can offer you insights into treatment and perform procedures that are simply not available over-the-counter or at a spa.

 There are also some treatments that you can’t do at home and you can’t get at a spa.
 Among the treatments you will only get at the doctor’s office are:

 - Antibiotics.
 In the United States, Europe, and most of the English-speaking world, antibiotics are only available with a doctor’s prescription.
-Antibiotics can kill acne bacteria and stop inflammation in a few days to a few weeks.
+Antibiotics can kill6 acne bacteria and stop inflammation in a few days to a few weeks.
 The use of antibiotics, however, does not replace basic cleansing and exfoliation of the skin to keep acne from coming back.

-- Oral retinoid drugs.
+- Oral retinoid drugs7.
 An “acne” pill such as Accutane is only available from a doctor.
 Since oral acne treatments can have serious side effects, medical monitoring is necessary to prevent lasting health problems.

-Steroid injections.
+Steroid injections8.
 Injected steroids are available from dermatologists for “acne emergencies,” when a pimple might ruin a photo for a once-in-a-lifetime occasion such as a wedding, anniversary, or graduation.
 Repeated use of steroids can cause lightening and thinning of the skin.

-- Certain laser and external beam radiation treatments.
+- Certain laser and external beam radiation treatments9.
 Resurfacing the skin after severe acne scarring usually requires multiple visits to a dermatologist or plastic surgeon.
 The most severe medical scars can be covered up with makeup, but can’t be healed without medical treatment.